 Studies the various systems of the human body, including the application of physiological principles to the health professions.
 Three lectures per week.
 This course does not satisfy any of the requirements for a major in biology.
-Prerequisites: Human Anatomy (BIO-215) and either Cellular and Molecular Biology (BIO-145) or Organismal and Ecological Biology (BIO-155).
+Prerequisites: Human Anatomy (BIO-215) and either Human Biology (BIO-100), Cellular and Molecular Biology (BIO-145), or Organismal and Ecological Biology (BIO-155).